francescamilk/hoobank/README.md

 // BRIEFING

-This project is a demo landing page, built with ReactJS and TailwindCSS.
+This project is a demo landing page, built with ViteJS, ReactJS and TailwindCSS.

 The focus of the project is to practice the React framework, and explore components and reusability.